 Although sometimes it's better to start with an empathy map.

-Empathy map technique was developed by XPLANE and can be considered persona alternative, though I'd say it's more of an additive.
+The empathy map technique was developed by XPLANE and can be considered persona alternative, though I'd say it's more of an additive.
 While some use empathy maps as a foundation for their personas, others see empathy maps as standalone artifacts.

 No matter which category you will fall into, here's what you need to know before starting with empathy mapping.